CHRISHA1122/milestone-project-2/README.md

 FIX - Changed to class btn.
 * 404 error showing on gmaepage when site went live.
 FIX - Adjusted file path.
+* Game pause when any part of screen is clicked.
+FIX - Changed pause text to set.Interactive.

 ### Future Updates